 Yes.
 Three reference letters are required with your application.
 For applications into the human services track, one reference will need to be from a human services job supervisor.
 This supervisor will need to be available for a telephone interview.

 How long will it take to earn the Master of Social Work?

-If you keep to the recommended course schedule, the online program will be completed in eight semesters, or approximately two and a half years.
+If you keep to the recommended course schedule, the online program will be completed in nine semesters, or approximately three years.

 How does the field internship work?

 Faculty advisors will work with you to find a field internship opportunity in your community that fits within your areas of interest, future practice goals and current work responsibilities.
 At the end of the internship, students with supervised human service experience will also complete a two-credit, field-related capstone course.

 How do I attend online classes?
 Do I have to be at my computer at a certain time each day?

 As an online student at Boston University School of Social Work, you will be given access to an online learning system.
 Students log on to each virtual class and complete assignments and exams, the same as in a traditional college course.
 Students interact frequently with faculty and fellow students through lively discussion forums.
 Coursework can be accessed online anytime, day or night, but assignments must be completed by the due dates set up by each professor.
 There will be pre-determined synchronous (face-to-face) components when you will have to be available for a specific time and students will be alerted to this in advance.
 You can view an online course demo here.

 As an online student, what types of support are available to me?

 A variety of academic, field, and program supports is available to students including technical support which is available 24 hours a day, seven days a week.
 Each student is assigned a faculty advisor upon entering the program and students keep the same advisor throughout the program.
 You can view the supports offered for online students by visiting the following webpages: